Contact - ICDAR 2019 Robust Reading Challenge on Scene Text Visual Question Answering

 Dimosthenis Karatzas is an associate professor at the Universitat Autònoma de Barcelona and associate director of the Computer Vision Centre (CVC) in Barcelona, Spain.
 At the CVC he leads the vision and language research line, working at the intersection of computer vision and text analysis.
 He has co-authored over 100 publications in refereed journals and conferences and has an H-index of 23.
 He was the recipient of the 2013 IAPR/ICDAR Young Investigator Award, and Google Faculty Research Award in 2017.
 D. Karatzas has served in various roles at major conferences in his field (ICDAR, DAS, CBDAR, ICPR, ICFHR), including co-chairing IWRR 2014/16/18 and CBDAR 2015/17.
 D. Karatzas is a lead organiser of the Robust Reading Competitions series.
 He is the chair of the Technical Committee 11 on Reading Systems of the Int.
 Association of Pattern Recognition.
 D. Karatzas has been a founding member and a member of the executive committee of the UK Chapter of the SPIE, while he is currently a member of the IAPR-Education Committee and member of the IEEE the IAPR.
 He is one of the founders of the Library Living Lab, an open participatory innovation space in a public library.

 Andrés Mafla received his B.Sc. degree (with honours) in Telecommunications and Electronic Engineering from Escuela Politécnica del Ejército, Ecuador in 2012.
 He obtained a M.Sc. degree in Engineering Management from The University of Melbourne in 2014 and a M.Sc. degree in Computer Engineering from Universitat Autònoma de Barcelona (UAB), Barcelona in 2018.
 The same year he joined the Computer Vision Center (CVC) as an intern student.
-Currently, he is a pre-doctoral researcher in the Intelligent Reading Systems research group.
-His research interests includes text detection, text recognition, multi modal embeddings and scene understanding.
+Currently, he is a pursuing a Ph.D. degree in in the Intelligent Reading Systems research group under the supervision of Dr. Dimosthenis Karatzas.
+His research interests includes text detection and recognition, scene text image retrieval, multi modal embeddings and scene understanding.

 Rubèn P. Tito received his B.Sc. and M.Sc. degrees in 2016 and 2018, from the Universitat Autònoma de Barcelona, respectively.
 The same year he joined the Computer Vision Center (CVC) as an intern student where he is doing his Ph.D. in “Single Shot Text Retrieval” under the supervision of Dr. Marçal Rossinyol and Dr. Ernest Valveny.
 His main research interests include text recognition, word spotting and multi-modal embeddings.